emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
-## LookMovie
+## Heartive
-### Score: 12/22
+### Score: 11/22
-1. 10 second wait to get to content. ❌
+1. Streams load very fast. ✔️
-1. Site is capped at 480p. ❌
+1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
+1. Finds streams quickly, including older content. ✔️
-1. Only 1 source, but it almost always works. ✔️
+1. Has 19 sources but does not auto-switch when one fails. ⚠️
-1. Site does have episode auto-next. ✔️
+1. Site does not have episode auto-next. ❌
-1. Site has nice UI, feels modern, search shows results as you type. ✔️
+1. UI has a room for improvement. ❌
-1. Site has built in subs for most content, allows you to upload your own and make adjustments. ✔️
+1. Most sources have subs built in. ✔️
-1. Has movies, shows and anime. ✔️
+1. It has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
+1. Site has no watchlists, history or continue watching. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has no sorting or content discoverability options. ❌
 1. Site does not have 4K content. ❌

 ***